The Children of Lir: A Fascinating Irish Legend

 Why are Mythological Stories Important?

 Although the stories are from a long time ago, mythology is not irrelevant in today’s world.
-Early myths and legends were major elements that helped to form and shape modern culture.
+Early myths and legends were significant elements that helped to form and shape modern culture.
 They provide rich insight into how our ancestors saw the world around them.
 Through ancient legends, we can explore how people in the past lived, thought, and interacted with each other.

-Many countries have their own ancient mythology.
+Many countries have their ancient mythology.
 These mythologies often form a solid part of the country’s culture.
 Stories were told and eventually written down to explain the origin of the world, the universal experiences of mankind, and an attempted reason explaining the chaos of the natural world.

 Even in modern times, many mythological stories remain popular.
 As a result, you have probably heard of the mighty Thor from Norse mythology, Hades, the Greek God of the Underworld, Ra the Egyptian God of the Sun, or even the tale of Romulus and Remus, the two brothers raised by wolves who founded the city of Rome.